karelmakazi/Bamboozelers/README.md

 - Currently experiencing API service issues, consider switching APIs to something a little more reliable.
 - Allow the saving and displaying of highscores for each category along with the user name.
 - Write a comprehensive test suite.
-- Apply strict CSS taht can be manipulated by component data
+- Apply strict CSS that can be manipulated by component data